ItsMoumita/plant-care-client/README.md

 # 🌿 Plant Care

 A full-stack, mobile-responsive web application designed to help users manage and monitor the care of their indoor and outdoor plants.
-Built with React, Firebase, TailwindCSS, and more.
+Built with React, Firebase, TailwindCSS, and more

 **Live Demo**: [🌱 Visit Plant Care](https://plant-care-fc5f9.web.app/)